DimakatsoMotau/My-Weather-application-/README.md

 # Simple Weather App

 A minimalist weather application that provides current weather information including date, time, temperature, weather conditions, and humidity without a forecast.
-Easily check the current weather conditions for your location.
+Easily check the current weather conditions for the city you will enter on the on the search bar.

 ## Features